 Shown are the Expo instruction manual, box, brilliant reflex viewfinder and Expo in its cloth pouch.
 At one time a chain attached the lens cap to the winding stem ring but it is now lost.
 This example may date to ca 1912 as the instruction manual includes an advertisement for the newly introduced Expo Police camera, patented 1911.

 The address of the Expo Camera Company is shown as 256 W. 23rd St., New York.

 Various accessories were offered for the Expo camera.
-This is an advertisement for the Expo Enlarger, price 1 dollar and 50 cents.
-The manual gives the price of the camera as 2 dollars and 50 cents.
+This is an advertisement for the Expo Enlarger, price $1.50.
+The manual gives the price of the camera as $2.50.
 A film cartridge was 25 cents.

 Two versions of the accessory viewfinder were available.
 The Model A offered ground glass viewing and cost 50 cents.
 Model B is a brilliant viewfinder, priced at 75 cents.

 Among other changes and improvements, the camera features a built-in folding reflex viewfinder.
 This is a creative and stylish encore to the original Expo design.
-I've never located an example of this camera, and although I am certain it was not produced, if you happen to own one...
-I want it!
+I've seen photographs of the prototype, and from outward appearance it closely matches the patent drawings, but to my knowledge this version of the Watch camera was not produced for sale.